AmmaarAslam/python-snake-game/README.md

 # python-snake-game
-This is a simple snake game using python pygame and gui.
+This is a simple snake game made using python pygame and gui.
+Tell me what you think about my first simple project.